 Angeline Murimirwa On Thursday the 2nd of July 1998, I found myself in a room with 400 other young women.
 We had been educated through school and supported by CAMFED.
 And CAMFED stands for Campaign for Female Education.
 They had supported us through school with a bursary.

-So as we stood in there, we had come together to celebrate, this huge fete.
+So as we stood in there, we had come together to celebrate, this huge feat.
 We are among the first in our villages to have gone that far.
-And so this was a huge fete to celebrate.
+And so this was a huge feat to celebrate.
 But we were also there to talk about, so what’s next?
 We were daunted by the future.
 Just the idea of, what’s next?

 CAMFED works in the most remote rural districts where even the ministers of education rarely got to and are even aware of as much as their schools.
 So for us, there were no jobs that we could see.
 We were not just daunted because we didn’t really think, we didn’t have an imagination.
 And you don’t really need an imagination to know what would become of you.